EventStudy R Package v0.50.0: Synthetic Control, Modern DiD, and More

 A completely new module for single-unit causal inference.
 Construct a weighted combination of donor units to approximate the treated unit's counterfactual, then assess significance via placebo tests.

-sc_task <- SyntheticControlTask$new(treated, donors, treatment_time = 25)
+sc_task <- SyntheticControlTask$new(treated_data, donor_data, treatment_time = 25)

 result <- estimate_synthetic_control(sc_task)

-placebo <- sc_placebo_test(result)
+placebo <- sc_placebo_test(sc_task)

 plot_synthetic_control(placebo, type = "placebo")Wild Bootstrap Inference